 Before You Begin

-If you’ve been recruiting for a while then you’ll know that the hard work of finding the perfect candidate begins long before you post a job advert or start prospecting.
+If you’ve been recruiting for software engineers for a while then you’ll know that the hard work of finding the perfect candidate begins long before you post a job advert or start prospecting.
 You want your opportunity to sound as appealing as possible when it reaches the talent pool, and you also want to make sure that you’re only sourcing talent that is right for the role.

 Build Out Your Brand